wookieb/alpha-amqp-connection-manager/README.md

 	- `backoffStrategy` - [backoff strategy](https://www.npmjs.com/package/backoff#interface-backoffstrategy) to use.
 Note that _alpha-amqp-connection-manager_ exports "backoff" module so you don't need to have it defined in your local package.json in order to use it.

 ### Debugging
-The library uses great [debug](https://www.npmjs.com/package/debug) package.
+The library uses great [debugFn](https://www.npmjs.com/package/debug) package.
-Call your app with DEBUG env variable set in order to see debug messages.
+Call your app with DEBUG env variable set in order to see debugFn messages.

 ```
 DEBUG=alpha-amqp-connection-manager:*